How to build a local business website that will perform well in search engines and generate inquiries.

 So how did Karen's website work out?

-Grange Curtains and Blinds is now about 18 months old and at the time of writing is positioned high on page 1 of Google for the phrase "Curtain Makers Nottingham."
+Grange Curtains and Blinds is now about 18 months old and at the time of writing is positioned high on page 1 of Google for the phrase "Curtain Makers Nottingham" and also "Made to Measure Curtains Nottingham".
 Karen is busy making curtains!